andrewtong0/cleanEnergySimulator/README.md

 # ip_cleanEnergySimulator2018
-Simple simulation of creating an energy farm

-Simple non-scientific energy simulation game made for a STEM talk for kids.
+Simple simulation of creating an energy farm, a non-scientific energy simulation game made for a STEM talk for kids.

 ![Display](https://i.imgur.com/gxvQ8P5.jpg)